GregRos/packe/README.md

 Packs let you organize scripts into groups.
 For example, you can have a pack for setting up a database, and another for setting up a web server.

-Folders that aren't indexed using numbers or underscores aren't considered executable by spack.
+Folders that aren't indexed using numbers or underscores aren't considered executable by packe.

 ### Root